pael666/testnet-vapps/submissions/infrastructure/pael666.md

 The backend receives the hash and interacts with the Soundness Layer to generate the attestation.

-A verification endpoint lets other apps confirm whether a hash has a valid proof attached.
+A verification endpoint lets other apps confirm whether a hash has a valid proof.
-Optional storage (like WALRUS/IPFS) can be used if users want to store their content, but it isn’t required.
+Optional storage (like WALRUS/IPFS) may be used if users want to store content, but it’s not required.

 Stack